BabylonJS/Babylon.js/README.md

 This project uses [base-n](https://github.com/azawadzki/base-n) to implement base64 decoding for parsing data URLs.

-### curl

-This project uses [curl](https://curl.haxx.se/) (or, more accurately, [libcurl](https://curl.haxx.se/libcurl/)) as the backend for the provided implementation of XMLHttpRequest.
-At present, only a "golden path" is supported, but additional features will be added as they are required.

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and